peterdurham/code-boost/content/future-blog-posts/1020-07-20-node-filesystem-basics.md

 ---
-title: Node File System Module Basics
+title: Node File System Basics
 date: "2020-05-11 11:00:00"
 category: "Node"
-description: ""
+description: "Tutorial for using the node file system module to create, read, update and delete files and folders locally."
-featuredImage: "./plant.webp"
+featuredImage: /img/tools_parcel_cartons.jpg
-tags: ["Node", "Files", "Methods"]
+tags: ["Node", "File System", "Methods"]
 ---
 Node.js comes with a built-in **File System** (fs) module that has all the features needed to perform CRUD operators on local files and folders.
 All you need to use the file system is
 -Install [NodeJS](https://nodejs.org/en/download/)